RN to NP Programs

 - Management of Chronic Health Problems of Psychiatric Patients

 Whether pursuing a master's degree or a doctorate, online or in-person, students will need to cover the costs associated with an RN to NP program, including tuition, school/program fees, and course materials.
 These costs will fluctuate based on the school and type of NP degree chosen.
-Online students have the advantage of not needing to factor in costs for commuting and parking.
+Online students have the advantage of not needing to factor in the costs of commuting and parking.
 To provide an example on what to expect expense-wise, Frontier Nursing University quotes the following for their NP programs:

 - Tuition for MSN – Family Nurse Practitioner: $36,160